 The Vista would be a good choice for families with twins thanks to the diverse seating arrangements and the ability to accept two infant car seats or two bassinets.
 The large storage bin means you will have plenty of room to carry supplies for two.
 Also, the rider experience is similar enough that children are unlikely to fight too hard for one seat over the other.

-The UPPAbaby Upper Adapters — These adapters help increase the height of the seat.
+The UPPAbaby Upper Adapter — These adapters help increase the height of the seat.
 While not necessary for attaching the seat, it provides additional space between seats for more legroom and recline-ability.

 UPPAbaby Bassinet — The Vista comes with one bassinet but if you have twins you might consider adding an additional bassinet to the mix.
 This has been safety tested for overnight use and attaches to the stroller frame without the need for adapters.